 Back in August 2016, Veeam announced its Backup for Office 365 product, aimed at Exchange Online.
 Update 1 was released this January.

 Using Backup for Office 365, organizations can make backups of mailboxes and mailbox items in Office 365 using the Exchange Web Service into Veeam’s proprietary Archiver Mailbox Database (.adb) files in a designated folder on-premises.

 In itself, that doesn’t sound too spectacular, but that’s OK.
 Veeam are not just masters of backups, they are true heroes of restores.
-You can restore entire mailboxes, mailbox folders and mailbox items, granularly, to any of these three destinations:
+You can restore entire mailboxes, mailbox folders and mailbox items, granularly, to any of these destinations: